2. Word Recognition

 6. Decoding is sounding out words using letter-sound knowledge and blending those sounds together to pronounce the word.

-7. We use the Reading Horizons program to practise letter-sound knowledge and decoding skills.
+7. We use the Reading Horizons program to practise letter-sound mastery and decoding skills.

 8. Sight words are words that have been stored in long-term orthographic memory.
 They are known instantly and do not need to be read by decoding.